LSEG-API-Samples/Example.RDPLibrary.Python.RequestsComparison/README.md

 2. [Python](https://www.python.org/) compiler and runtime.
 3. [Refinitiv Data Platform Libraries for Python](https://pypi.org/project/refinitiv-dataplatform/) library.
 4. Internet connection

+Please contact your Refinitiv's representative to help you to access Refinitiv Data Platform credentials.

 *Note:*
 - The Python example has been qualified with Python versions 3.7.7.